DanielRam94m/My-CC-Notes/Git-Commands.md

 git add main.cc
 ```

-**TAKE CARE!**. although it seems easier just run the command `git add .` (in order to add all files to the repository), it could cause some problems, because this command could include unwanted files to the repository repository.
+**TAKE CARE!**. although it seems easier just run the command `git add .` (in order to add all files to the repository), it could cause some problems, because this command could include unwanted files to the repository.

 ## git commit
 To add the data from the *staging area* to the *local repo*, use `git commit -m "a brief description"`.